role learning roadmap

 Portfolio proof

-a small it business analyst proof artifact that demonstrates Stakeholder communication, Systems analysis, Problem solving, and Project coordination, with notes explaining the decisions you made
+A small it business analyst proof artifact that demonstrates Stakeholder communication, Systems analysis, Problem solving, and Project coordination, with notes explaining the decisions you made

 Credential posture